 - Save on flights to Canada, USA & the rest of the Americas

-- Book online in the Air Canada winter seat sale
+- Book online for low fares with Air Canada

-- Low fares to Toronto, Vancouver, New York, Cancun & more
+- Fly to Toronto, Vancouver, New York, Cancun & more

-The climate guide for Louisiana shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The December weather guide for Banff, Alberta shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)

 Banff sunrise & sunset times for December 2021

 Browse the sunrise and sunset times for Banff in December 2021.
 Select a month to view Banff sunrise & sunset times for the next 12 months.